 - t.
 University Expulsion Permanent separation of the student from the University.
-When a student is expelled, a notation of the expulsion will be placed on the student's academic transcript at the discretion of the Dean of Students.
-A student who is expelled will not be allowed to reenter the University premises or have further contact with the University. - u.
-Degree Revocation or Rescission of Credit For those students found to have violated University policy and who have already graduated, the University may elect to revoke the degree(s) of a given student.
-Likewise, the University may elect to rescind credit for a specified course or program. - 2.
+A student who is expelled will not be allowed to reenter the University premises or have further contact with the University. - 2.
 More than one (1) of the sanctions listed above may be imposed on any single violation.
 Furthermore, the aforementioned sanctions are not meant to be a comprehensive list. - 3.
 Other than University suspension and expulsion, disciplinary sanctions shall not be made part of the student's permanent academic record, but shall become part of the student's private education records. - 4.
 The following sanctions may be imposed upon student clubs, groups or organizations: - a.
 Those sanctions listed above in Section III.P.1. - b.
 Restriction of hosting certain programs. - c.
 Requiring a change of on-campus advisors as a condition of continued or renewed University recognition. - d.
 Deactivation or loss of selected or all privileges, including University recognition, for a specified period of time. - e.
 Notification of governing entity. - 5.
-Following the investigation or Student Conduct Hearing, the hearing body and/or the Dean of Students shall advise the respondent or respondent organization representative and complainant in writing, when appropriate, of its determination and of the sanction(s) imposed, if any. - 6.
-Any student or student club, group or organization found responsible for a violation of University policies which does not result in their temporary suspension, suspension, expulsion, credit rescission, or degree revocation, shall be entitled to a request for an Appeal by the ECU Honor Court, as specified in Section III.Q.
-Additionally, any student or student clubs, groups or organizations found responsible for a violation of the University policies which results in their suspension, expulsion, credit rescission, or degree revocation, shall be entitled to a Student Conduct Appeal Hearing by the Student Conduct Committee, as specified in Section III.Q. - 7.
-If a student appeals a decision of suspension, expulsion, degree revocation, or rescission of credit, the decision will not become effective until after the appeal hearing before the Student Conduct Committee, unless a temporary suspension remains in place in accordance to the policies herein.
+Following the investigation or Student Conduct Hearing, the hearing body and/or the Vice President of Student Development or designee shall advise the respondent or respondent organization representative and complainant in writing, when appropriate, of its determination and of the sanction(s) imposed, if any. - 6.
+Any student or student club, group or organization found responsible for a violation of University policies which does not result in their temporary suspension, suspension, expulsion, shall be entitled to a request for an Appeal, as specified in Section III.R.
+Additionally, any student or student clubs, groups or organizations found responsible for a violation of the University policies which results in their suspension or expulsion, shall be entitled to a Student Conduct Appeal Hearing by the Student Conduct Committee, as specified in Section III.R. - 7.
+If a student appeals a decision of suspension or expulsion, the decision will not become effective until after the appeal hearing before the Student Conduct Committee, unless a temporary suspension remains in place in accordance to the policies herein.
 The Vice President for Student Development reserves the right to intervene and/or hear any case of student misconduct.